1 NAME

-1.1.
-The name of this organization shall be The Tamil Association of Greater Delaware Valley Incorporated (hereafter the Association).
+1.1 The name of this organization shall be The Tamil Association of Greater Delaware Valley Incorporated (hereafter the Association or TAGDV).

 2.2 Promote and foster the knowledge of Tamil Language and literature.